esalmela/HaploWinder/README.md

     perl haplowinder.pl Settings.txt

 where `haplowinder.pl` is the name you gave to the program file and `Settings.txt` the name you gave to the Settings file, (and hitting enter).
-A successful run ends in a line beginning "Analysis ready", and giving the names of the Result and Log files.
+A successful run ends in a line beginning "Analysis ready", and giving the names of the Result and Log files.<br><br>

-<br>### 1.3.
+### 1.3.
 Technical stuff

 <br>**Disclaimer**<br>
 <br>